rg1107/BoredGame/README.md

 # BoredGame
+Its a game of Ludo which is made just for fun

+## Tech Stack
+Android SDK

+## Dependencies
+Android Studio Must be Installed

-How To Run This app:
+## How To Run This app:

 1. Clone this repository
 2. Open this project in Android Studio